lucy-june/my-store-frontend/README.md

 # To start the frontend service in the background
 $ nohup ng s &

-When deploy it to production, remember to update the host info in src/environments/...
+When deploy it to production, remember to update the host info in src/environments/...; Please also note, when using ssh to login to a remote linux to deploy the service.
+Always use Ctrl+D to close the ssh connection, otherwise the background job might be shutdown incorrectly.

 # Test users:
 username: gkvoid1@gmail.com